comprobo25/comprobo25.github.io/assignments/warmup_project.md

 For this part you should program the Neato to move forward while reactively avoiding obstacles that block its path.
 A simple approach to the problem is to have the robot turn 90 degrees when it encounters an obstacle, and then turn back toward its preferred direction of motion once the obstacle is gone.

-A more advanced approach to the problem is to use the concept of potential fields (see [this tutorial](http://phoenix.goucher.edu/~jillz/cs325_robotics/goodrich_potential_fields.pdf), or <a onclick="window.open('http://ijr.sagepub.com/content/5/1/90.short', '_blank', 'location=yes,scrollbars=yes,status=yes');">the original paper</a>).
+A more advanced approach to the problem is to use the concept of potential fields (see [this tutorial](http://phoenix.goucher.edu/~jillz/cs325_robotics/goodrich_potential_fields.pdf), or <a-o href="http://ijr.sagepub.com/content/5/1/90.short">the original paper</a-o>).
 Think of a force constantly pulling the robot forward while nearby obstacles (as detected by the laser range finder) exert repellant forces on the robot.
 The magnitude of the repellant force should increase as the robot gets closer to the obstacle.

 <p align="center">
 <img alt="A Neato in a potential field for robot motion planing." src="../website_graphics/obstacleavoidance.png"/>